Terrin Vavra: Professional career

+Colorado Rockies

 Following the season, the Colorado Rockies selected Vavra in the third round of the 2018 Major League Baseball draft.
-Vavra signed with Colorado and made his professional debut with the Boise Hawks of the Class A Short Season Northwest League (with whom he was named an All-Star), batting .302 with four home runs and 26 RBIs over 44 games.
-Vavra spent the 2019 season with the Asheville Tourists of the Class A South Atlantic League, earning All-Star honors.
+Vavra signed with Colorado and made his professional debut with the Boise Hawks of the Low-A Northwest League (with whom he was named an All-Star), batting .302 with four home runs and 26 RBIs over 44 games.
+Vavra spent the 2019 season with the Asheville Tourists of the Single-A South Atlantic League, earning All-Star honors.
 He was named the SAL Player of the Month for June after hitting .350.
 Over 102 games, he slashed .318/.409/.489 with ten home runs, 52 RBIs, and 18 stolen bases, earning the title of SAL Most Valuable Player.
 Vavra did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.